My Great Neighbourhood Grant Program

 - Can be a pilot project

-The City will fund up to $5,000 to match the equivalent contribution the neighbourhood makes, which can be a combination of volunteer labour, donated services, donated materials and other funds raised.
-Eligible applications include not-for-profit organizations, schools and community centres.
-Ad hoc groups of residents are also eligible for the grant but need a sponsor non-profit organization.
+The City will provide up to $5,000 for placemaking projects and community recovery and resiliency projects and up to $1,000 for activities.
+The community must match the funding, which can be a combination of volunteer labour, donated services, donated materials and other funds raised.
+Any not-for-profit organization, school or ad hoc groups of residents can apply, although a sponsor must be found for those without not-for-profit status.

 Placemaking projects may include: